$3,100,000Pressure sore death

 • Immobility: Nursing home residents who are bedridden or wheelchair-bound are at the highest risk of developing a bed sore.
 Prolonged immobility restricts blood flow to certain areas of the body, causing tissue damage.
 Without frequent repositioning, these nursing home patients are highly susceptible to bedsores.

 • Poor Nutrition: Nursing home residents who are malnourished or dehydrated are more vulnerable to developing pressure ulcers.
 Proper nutrition and hydration are essential for maintaining healthy skin and promoting wound healing.
-Failure to provide proper nutrition is a sign of neglect in many cases of bed sore development.
+Failure to provide adequate food is a sign of neglect in many cases of bed sore development.

-• Inadequate Staffing: Many nursing homes suffer from understaffing or lack of properly trained staff, making it difficult to provide the necessary care to each resident.
-When nursing homes are inadequately staffed, patients may not receive the repositioning, hygiene, or monitoring needed to prevent a bed sore.
+• Inadequate Staffing: Many nursing homes suffer from understaffing or a lack of adequately trained staff, making it challenging to provide each resident with the necessary care.
+When nursing homes are inadequately staffed, patients may not receive the repositioning, hygiene, or monitoring needed to prevent bed sores.

 • Failure to Reposition Patients: One of the most important preventive measures for avoiding a bed sore is regularly changing the position of immobile residents.
 Nursing homes that fail to implement these practices increase the risk of pressure ulcer development, often due to staff neglect.